-13 RELEVANT POLICIES
+14 RELEVANT POLICIES

-13.1 To underpin the values and ethos of our schools and our intent to ensure that pupils at our schools are appropriately safeguarded the following policies are also included under our safeguarding umbrella:
+14.1 To underpin the values and ethos of our school and our intent to ensure that pupils at our school are appropriately safeguarded the following policies are also included under our safeguarding umbrella:

 - Staff Code of Conduct

+- Low Level Concerns

 - Anti-Bullying

-- Cyberbullying

-- Behaviour and Discipline
+- Behaviour which includes measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying)

-- Recruitment & Selection
+- Recruitment & Selection (which adheres to Part 3 of Keeping Children Safe in Education2.

-- Whistle-blowing
+- Whistleblowing

 - Attendance

-- On-line Safety
+- Online Safety

 - Health and Safety including site security

 - Harassment and discrimination including racial abuse

 - Meeting the needs of pupils with medical conditions

 - Intimate Care

 - Safe Touch

 - First aid

 - Educational visits including overnight stays

+- RSHE

-14. STATUTORY FRAMEWORK
+15. STATUTORY FRAMEWORK